 - We support undergraduate women as Global Social Benefit Fellows who partner with our Miller Center GSBI Alumni to support their work.
 To date, almost 80% of the Fellows are young women.

 - We embrace a human development and capabilities approach in all of our work, using the framework of "Eight Building Blocks for an Integrated Approach to Sustainable, Impactful Economic Empowerment for Women."

 "Every single girl I meet wants to go to school, and that for me is my biggest, biggest source of hope." – Safeen Husain

-Educate Girls, a 2012 alum of GSBI online, to improve education for girls.
+Educate Girls, a 2012 alum of GSBI Online, to improve education for girls.
 After beginning with 50 schools in 2005, Educate Girls grew to 5,500 schools and influenced the education of over 500,000 children in three districts of India.
-Educate Girls was awarded the prestigious Skoll Foundation award for social entrepreneurship which includes a three-year core investment of $1.25 Million.
-With aid from Miller Center and other sources, Educate Girls continues to grow and aspires to have more than 9,000 schools
+Educate Girls was awarded the prestigious Skoll Foundation award for social entrepreneurship which includes a three-year core investment of $1.25 million.
+With support from Miller Center and other sources, Educate Girls continues to grow and aspires to have more than 9,000 schools.